notiz-dev/notiz/content/blog/angular-with-tailwindcss.md

 ## Setup

-Start by adding dependencies for Tailwind, Postcss and ngx-build-plus for angular.
+Start by adding dependencies for Tailwind, PostCSS and ngx-build-plus for angular.

 <div shortcode="code" tabs="BASH">